janiluuk/L4D2_DLR/README.md

 - Rewrite for internal variable structure, variable naming and functionality.
 - Plugin support, adding new features should be a matter of including the plugin and adding hook to it
 - Soldier has faster moving speed and takes less damage.
 Also by default melee penalty is off.
 Configurable.
 - Soldier can order airstrikes.
-(Requires F18_Airstrike plugin)
+(Requires included example plugin)
 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now
 - Commando damage modifiers are configurable per weapon, default one is used for rest.
 - Commando is immune to knockdowns
 - Commando can stomp downed infected
 - Medic has more options to spawn.
 Has faster healing and revival times.
+- Medic moves faster when in healing mode (crouched)
 - Includes modifiers for adrenaline/pills/revive/heal durations in the config. disable with "talents_health_modifiers_enabled"
 - Announcement to other players when healing spot is active.
 - Players get notified when theyre being healed.